 All supported write endpoints can be found at https://docs.victoriametrics.com/victorialogs/data-ingestion/

-For OpenTelemetry VictoriaLogs write endpoint is:
+For OpenTelemetry, the VictoriaLogs write endpoint is:

 http://victoria-logs-victoria-logs-single-server.default.svc.cluster.local.:9428/insert/opentelemetry/v1/logs

-OpenTelemetry collector with VictoriaMetrics and VictoriaLogs #
+OpenTelemetry Collector with VictoriaMetrics and VictoriaLogs #

-Add OpenTelemetry helm repo:
+Add the OpenTelemetry Collector Helm repo:

 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts